Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_membrane_CHARMMff/README.md

     The value of `emem` should always be set to a value greater than or equal to `indi` (solute dielectric constant, 4 in this example) and less than `exdi` (solvent dielectric constant, 80.0 default).

-    The thickness is controlled by the `mthick` option (36.086 Å in this case).
-The center of the membrane region is controlled with `mctrdz` and in this case the membrane region will be centered at -10.383 Å down of the center of the protein.
+    The thickness is controlled by the `mthick` option (40 Å in this case).
+The center of the membrane region is controlled with `mctrdz` and in this case the membrane region will be centered at 37 Å from the center of the protein.
 If calculations are performed on a protein with a solvent-filled channel region, this region would be identified automatically by setting `poretype=1`.